-We have audited the financial statements of HKN Energy Ltd. (the Company), which comprise the statements of financial position as of December 31, 2021 and 2020, and the related statements of comprehensive income (loss), changes in equity, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of HKN Energy Ltd. (the Company), which comprise the statements of financial position as of December 31, 2022 and 2021, and the related statements of comprehensive income, changes in equity, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2020, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).